 Corporate governance is a system that allocates duties and authority among a company's stockholders, board of directors and management.
 The stockholders elect the board and vote on extraordinary matters; the board is the company's governing body, responsible for hiring, overseeing and evaluating management, including the Chief Executive Officer, and management runs the company's day-to-day operations.
-Our board of directors is comprised of at least a majority of independent directors, and believes that it is useful and appropriate to have our Chief Executive Officer also serve as our Chairman of the board.
+Our board of directors is comprised of at least a majority of independent directors and believes that it is useful and appropriate to have our Chief Executive Officer also serve as the chairman of our board of directors.

 Classification of Directors.
-We currently have five directors, several of whom were elected as directors under the board composition provisions of a stockholders agreement and our restated certificate of incorporation that will be terminated upon the closing of this offering.
+Upon the closing of this offering we will have six directors, several of whom were elected as directors under the board composition provisions of a stockholders agreement and our restated certificate of incorporation.
 The board composition provisions of the stockholders agreement and our amended and restated certificate of incorporation will be terminated upon the closing of this offering.
 Upon the termination of these provisions, there will be no further contractual obligations regarding the election of our directors.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.

-Following the offering, the board of directors will be divided into three classes with members of each class of directors serving for staggered three-year terms.
-The board of directors will consist initially of two Class I directors (currently Mr. and Mr. ), two Class II directors (currently Mr. and Mr. ) and one Class III director (currently Mr. ), whose initial terms will expire at the annual meetings of stockholders held in 2006, 2007 and 2008, respectively.
+Following the offering, the board of directors will be divided into three classes with members of each class of directors serving for staggered three year terms.
+The board of directors will consist initially of two Class I directors (Mr. Hoffman and Mr. McCormick), two Class II directors (Mr. Hopkins and Mr. Yaphe) and two Class III directors (Mr. Cadogan and Mr. Waldis), whose initial terms will expire at the annual meetings of stockholders held in 2007, 2008 and 2009, respectively.
 Our classified board could have the effect of making it more difficult for a third party to acquire control of us.
 For more information on the classified board, see "Description of Capital Stock."